panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 7. Conclusion

+The scope is what rules accessibility of variables in JavaScript.
+There can be a function or a block scope.

+The lexical scope allows a function scope to access statically the variables from the outer scopes.

-A closure is a function that captures variables from the place where it is defined (or its lexical scope).
+Finally, a closure is a function that captures variables from its lexical scope.
+In simple words, the closure remembers the variables from the place where it is defined, no matter where it is executed.

-You can imagine the closure as a magical painting through which you can modify objects.

 The closure is an important concept that every JavaScript developer should know.

-*If you know other meaningful mental models of closures, please share in a [comment](#disqus_thread) below!*
+It is used to capture variables inside event handlers, callbacks.
+It is widely used in functional programming.

+*Do you still struggle to understand closures?
+If so, ask me a question in a comment below!*